kubernetes/community/contributors/design-proposals/storage/csi-migration.md

 to determine the in-tree plugin that can be used for provisioning a volume (as is the case today).

+Update: 1/13/2020

+In Beta we discovered issue: https://github.com/kubernetes/kubernetes/issues/79043

+In order to resolve this the design needs to be modified.
+When migration is "on" the Persistent Volume Controller will still set the Storage Provisioner annotation `volume.beta.kubernetes.io/storage-provisioner` with the name of the migrated CSI driver.
+However, it will also set an additional annotation `volume.beta.kubernetes.io/migrated-to` to the CSI Driver name.

+The PV Controller will be modified so that when it does a `syncClaim`, `syncVolume`, or `provisionClaim` operation it will check `volume.beta.kubernetes.io/storage-provisioner` and `pv.kubernetes.io/provisioned-by` annotations respectively to set the correct `volume.beta.kubernetes.io/migrated-to` annotation.
+Doing this on each `sync` operation will incur an additional cost of checking the annotation each time we process a claim or volume but allows the controller to re-try on error.

+Following is an example of the operation done to a PV object with `volume.beta.kubernetes.io/storage-provisioner=kubernetes.io/gce-pd`.
+When the PV controller has `CSIMigrationGCE=true` the controller will additionally annotate the PV with `volume.beta.kubernetes.io/migrated-to=pd.csi.storage.gke.io`.
+The PV controller will also remove `migrated-to` annotations on PV/PVCs with migration OFF to support rollback scenarios.

+On cluster start-up there is a potential for there to be a race between the PV Controller removing the `migrated-to` annotation and the external provisioner deleting the volume.
+This is migitated by relying on idempotency requirements of both CSI Drivers and in-tree volume plugins.
+One component attempting to delete a volume already deleted or being deleted should return as a success.

+This `migrated-to` annotation will be used by `v1.6.0+` of the CSI External provisioner to determine whether a PV or PVC should be operated on by the provisioner.
+The annotation will be set (and removed on rollback) for Kubernetes `v1.17.2+`, we will carefully document the fact that rollback with migration on may not be successful to a version before `v1.17.2`.
+The benefit being that PV Controller start-up annealing of this annotation will allow the PV Controller to stand down and the CSI External Provisioner to pick up a PV that was dynamically provisioned before migration was enabled.
+These newer external provisioners will still be compatible with older versions of Kubernetes with migration on even if they do not set the `migrated-to` annotation.
+However, without the `migrated-to` annotation a newer provisioner with a Kubernetes cluster `<1.17.2` will not be able to delete volumes provisioned before migration until the Kubenetes cluster is upgraded to `v1.17.2+`.

+We are intentionally not changing the original implementation of "set\[ting\] the Storage Provisioner annotation on a PVC with the name of a migrated CSI plugin" so that the Kubernetes implementation is backward compatible with older versions of the external provisioner.
+Because the Storage Provisioner annotation remains in the CSI Driver, older external provisioners will continue to provision and delete those volumes.

 ## Testing

 ### Migration Shim Testing